THE NUMBERED CARDS

 The ten numbers that form the pip cards are composed of the Ace, four prime numbers (2, 3, 5 and 7) and five composed numbers (4, 6, 8, 9 and 10).
 Let us have a look to each of these numbers.

 The cards here above come from the Brera Brambilla Visconti deck, made for Filippo Maria Visconti, probably short before he died in 1447.
-We see here of every suit the card representing the number one.
+We see here, of every suit, the card representing the number one.
 The background illustrations are only for decorative purposes.
 The images are copied from a book published by the Pinacoteca di Brera, the Milanese museum where the cards are conserved.
 Sadly enough the cards are not on exposition, they can only be viewed on special request.

-As example of the number Two, the suit cards numbered two of the Visconti Sforza deck, created in the first years (somewhere between 1451 and 1453) that Francesco Sforza was Duke of Milan.
+As example of the number Two, we show here the suit cards numbered two of the Visconti Sforza deck, a deck created in the first years (somewhere between 1451 and 1454) that Francesco Sforza was Duke of Milan.
 The images are copies of the reproduction by US Games System.
 In their reproduction the original shining golden suit symbols come up in some dull brown color.
 I had the chance to see the 26 cards conserved in the Accademia Carrara in Bergamo close to Milan and the comparison is at least astonishing.
 The original cards are extremely beautifull.
 Here at right the Two of Cups as photographed by me in ambient light (very dark, just a little bit of side lightning), flash was not allowed.
 The image is far from perfect, but at least it shows a little bit of the golden reflectance, very characteristic for these cards.
 I had never imagined they could be so beautiful.

 The number Two can be represented by a line segment, two points connected by a straight line.
 With the line we enter in the first dimension.
 Two is the first prime number and the first even number.
 All even numbers can be divided by two and all even numbers inherited the balanced female characteristics of the number Two.
 The number two symbolizes a bond.
 We have two entities, there is a choice.
 There is good and bad, black and white, sweet and bitter.
 Keywords for the number two are Choice, Bond, Friendship, Polarity, Duality, Balance, Symmetry, Complimentarily but also Dependence.